 Prior to the change to the GPDO coming into effect, the council had sought an exemption for the Harrow and Wealdstone Intensification Area on the basis of economic harm.
-Unfortunately this was not granted.
+Unfortunately, this was not granted.
 An Action Area Plan for the Harrow and Wealdstone Intensification Area was adopted in July 2013.
 A change to the designation from an Intensification Area to an Opportunity Area was adopted in the London Plan published in March 2016.
-A draft new London Plan was published in December 2017 and was followed by a three month consultation period.
+A draft new London Plan was published in December 2017 and was followed by a three-month consultation period.
 The London Plan 2021 was formally published by the London Mayor on 2nd March 2021.

-In Harrow 321 applications have been submitted for change of use from Class A2 financial and professional services or B1(a) office to Class C3 residential taking advantage of the changes to PD rights.
-At the end of March 2022, 134 applications were granted, one was a deemed consent and two were allowed on appeal.
-For one application prior approval was not required and 76 others were refused.
-Five applications still await a decision while 55 applications were withdrawn by the applicant.
-One further application was categorised as having no objections, as this was for the change of use of premises that had already been permitted, this application plus 43 superseded applications is not included in the analysis to avoid duplication (Table 1).
+In Harrow 335 applications have been submitted for change of use from Class A2 financial and professional services or B1(a) office to Class C3 residential taking advantage of the changes to PD rights.
+At the end of March 2023, 138 applications were granted, one was a deemed consent and two were allowed on appeal.
+For one application prior approval was not required and 82 others were refused.
+Six applications still await a decision while 59 applications were withdrawn by the applicant.
+One further application was categorised as having no objections, as this was for the change of use of premises that had already been permitted, this application plus 44 superseded applications is not included in the analysis to avoid duplication (Table 1).

-158 of the 321 Prior Approval applications are for offices in the Opportunity Area.
-To date, 62 have been granted, one was a deemed consent, one application did not require prior approval, 29 have been withdrawn and three await a decision.
-One application was categorised as having no objections (Table 1).
+163 of the 335 Prior Approval applications are for offices in the Opportunity Area.
+To date, 64 have been granted, one was a deemed consent, and one was allowed on appeal.
+One application did not require prior approval, 31 have been withdrawn, one application was categorised as having no objections and three await a decision (Table 1).